georgebarwood/RustWeb/README.md

 (2) Create a record in login.user.

-(3) Use the Logins link to set up a password.
+(3) Use the Logins Menu link to set a password.

 (4) Edit the function login.get ( see instructions included there ).